We all known Great Danes are the gentle giants of the dog world.

 White Danes are a solid white coat with no other markings.
 They are different from the harlequin because they have no black spots.
 The white coat is not recognized because of health issues such as blindness and deafness associated with the color.

-The piebald Dane is a mostly a white coat but has small patches of color.
+The piebald Dane has a mostly a white coat, but with small patches of color.
 However, it will not have as many patches as a harlequin.
 To tell a harlequin and piebald apart you must look at the markings.
 A piebald will have very few colored patches of hair and they may only appear on the head.
-A harlequin will have many patches of black colored hair.
+A harlequin will have many patches of black hair.

 Silver or grey Great Danes are a dilute blue that appears silver in color.
 This dilution is common in other breeds and is how you can get silver Labradors.

-Fawnequins are like harlequins expect the spots will be a caramel-brown, not black.
+Fawnequins are like harlequins except the spots will be a caramel-brown color, not black.